-The Garden Rook Survey ran between July and December 2014 looking find out more about the behaviour of Rooks in gardens.
+The Garden Rook Survey ran between July and December 2014.
+We aimed to find out more about the behaviour of Rooks in gardens.
 It covered six categories of behaviour: Feeding, Caching, Tolerance, Object Play, Social and Vocalization.

 To help you tell apart a Rook from a Crow take a look at our Rook identification page.